Cold granular targets slow the bulk freezing of an impacting droplet: Freezing with finite-size grains

-When impacting on a undercooled solid substrate, the propagation of the freezing front is normally modeled as a Stefan problem.
+The freezing front propagation is usually modeled as a Stefan problem for droplets impacting on an undercooled solid substrate.
 We consider the solidification of the impacting liquid within the pores of a granular target.
-The contacting area between individual grains is negligible comparing to their surface area.
-Therefore, the finite size of individual grains as a heat sink needs to be taken into account.
+The contact area between individual grains is negligible compared to their surface.
+Therefore, the finite size of individual grains as a heat sink needs to be considered.

 We first establish a one-dimensional freezing model.
 The liquid is at the melting temperature, $T_m$. $h(t)$ denotes the position of the liquid-solid interface.
 It matches the grain surface at $x=0$ initially.
-The latent associated with the phase transition, $L$, is constantly transmitted towards the heat sink (the grain) by thermal diffusion.
-There is no heat flux across the bottom of the heat sink, $x=-R$.
-We consider here that the freezing of the pore is symmetric between two neighboring particles. $R$ is then the particle radius, $d_g/2$, and the complete solidification is marked by the moment of $h=\hat{d}_p R$.
-Here, $\hat{d}_p$ denotes the dimension ratio between the pore and the grain, same as in the main text.
-The problem is to solve the temperature in the solid phase, $T_i(x,t)$, and in the grain, $T_g(x,t)$, and interface position, $h(t)$.
+Thermal diffusion constantly transmits the latent heat associated with the phase transition, $L$, to the heat sink (the grain).
+There is no heat flux across the bottom of the heat sink at $x=-R$.
+We consider here that the freezing is symmetric between neighboring particles. $R$ is then the particle radius, $d_g/2$, and the \textit{complete solidification} is marked by the moment of $h(\tau_{f})=\hat{d}_p R$.
+Here, $\hat{d}_p$ denotes the dimension ratio between the pore and the grain, the same as in the main text.
+The problem is to solve the temperature in the solid phase, $T_i(x,t)$, that in the grain, $T_g(x,t)$, and the interface position, $h(t)$.
 Please refer to Figure~\ref{f.model} for the model configuration.

 The problem now has a characteristic length scale $R$.
 The initial temperature of grains, $T_{g0}$, is taken as the reference temperature.
 Scales of temperature and time are chosen as $T_m-T_{g0}$ and $R^2/\alpha_i$, where $\alpha_i = {k_i / (\rho_i c_p^i)}$ is thermal diffusivity of the solid phase (ice).
-Subscripts $g$ is used for the corresponding thermal constants of the heat sink.
-Henceforth all quantities are non-dimensionalized with the scales chosen above.
-Same symbols are used, unless defined otherwise.
+The subscript $g$ is used for the corresponding thermal constants of the heat sink.
+Henceforth, quantities are non-dimensionalized with the scales chosen above.
+The same symbols are used unless defined otherwise.

 The dimensionless heat equations and boundary equations are